 This manual is organised into 5 chapters: Overview, Installation, Calibration, System Parameters, and Technical Description.
-The overview section contains a brief overview of the HD9010TM operation and features, a tutorial on 2:3 pulldown and a glossary to define concepts and terms used throughout the remainder of the manual.
+The overview section contains a brief overview of the HD9010TM operation and features, and a glossary to define concepts and terms used throughout the remainder of the manual.
 We highly recommend taking the time to become familiar with the terms and concepts described here before proceeding into the rest of the manual.